-Verizon raises full-year profit forecast
+Verizon raises full-year profit forecast, misses subscriber estimates

 Total operating revenue rose about 1 percent to $32.13 billion during the quarter, falling slightly short of analysts’ estimates of $32.16 billion.

-Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Bernard Orr and Anil D'Silva
+Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Bernard Orr, Anil D'Silva and Susan Thomas